Jay Kristoff: Works

 Kristoff's second solo series, an adult epic fantasy entitled the Nevernight Chronicle, commenced publication with Nevernight in August 2016.
 Nevernight earned Kristoff his second David Gemmell Awards nomination, and won the 2016 Aurealis Award for Best Fantasy Novel.
 The sequel Godsgrave was published in October, 2017, and won the 2017 Aurealis Award for Best Fantasy novel.
 In 2019, it was announced Screen Australia had funded a film adaptation of the first novel.
 The series finale Darkdawn was published in September, 2019, debuting on the Sunday Times and USA Today bestseller lists.
 In the same month, the trilogy was published in Italy by Arnoldo Mondadori Editore and became an instant bestseller.
+The series has subsequently achieved bestseller status in Germany, Spain and France.